-Having a condition like this can be very difficult but Cruz says she's grateful that the disease only affects her hair and that she's healthy otherwise.
+Having a condition like this can be very difficult, but Cruz says she's grateful that the disease only affects her hair and that she's healthy otherwise.
 Some people though may look at her and not understand.

-"It's empowering to take control of the narrative by shaving the patches of hair off."
+"It's empowering to take control of the Cruz said.

-In March of 2017 Cruz traveled to Milan, Italy.
-Her and her friends were out enjoying the sights when a man who spoke no English approached Cruz.
+In March of 2017, Cruz traveled to Milan, Italy.
+She and her friends were out enjoying the sights when a man who spoke no English approached Cruz.
 He came up to her and kept pointing at her head, trying to touch her scalp, repeating "Sick, sick."
 Cruz's friends quickly told the man to stop, slapped his hand away, and told him that she wasn't sick.

 "I felt minimized.
 I felt like less of a person or an object," Cruz said.

-Her condition has now become a part of who she is and helped her see the world in a different eye.
+Her condition has now become a part of who she is and helped her see the world in a